nicol3ta/workshop-ts16/README.md

 private double scale;
 ```

-* Now we can create the method DetectFaces.
+* Now we can create the method **DetectFaces**.
 The most straightforward way to detect faces is by calling the Face - Detect API by uploading the image file directly.
-When using the client library, this can be done by using an asynchronous method DetectAsync of FaceServiceClient.
+When using the client library, this can be done by using an asynchronous method **DetectAsync** of **FaceServiceClient**.

 ```csharp
         private async Task<List<MyFaceModel>> DetectFaces(Stream imageStream)